How to Buy Textbooks

 Returning Course Materials for a Refund

 - Returns for Refund: With a receipt, course materials can be returned for credit to the original form of tender.
+The last day to return course materials for Fall 2022 courses is September 12, 2022.

 - Printed course materials may be returned for credit to the original form of tender through the Store’s posted Returns Deadline, usually the Friday at the end of the second week of classes.
 Books must be returned in the same condition as when they were purchased.
 Shrink-wrapped books must have the shrink-wrap intact.
 Print books bundled with digital materials are subject to the digital materials rules below.